Mshad0w/human-pose-detection-nodemcu/README.md

 # human-pose-detection-nodemcu
-Using Mediapipe python library in oreder to body pose detection and making a http request to an esp8266 nodemcu server for home automation
+Using Mediapipe python library in oreder to body pose detection and making a http request to an esp8266 nodemcu server for home/office automation purpose

 -In Pose Detection.py file you can change camera address as video processing source,in this case,it is a RTSP home camera URL